 As the article states a pit bike is more of a compact bike that disposes and runs pit races and is mostly used by youngsters.
 Just on the other side, dirt bikes are constructed to be used on roads and not so seamless surfaces.

 The best dirt bike prices range from 8k to 9k USD.
 You can find them at cheaper prices if you are okay with buying second hand.
 Their high price is due to their speed and durability.
 So, if you are planning on off-road racing or just for transportation then you can go with dirt bikes.

 On the other hand, semi-automatic pit bikes range from $400 to $900 established by Pit bikers, and their attention began shifting to the KLX110.
 The success of the sport has contributed to the introduction of several pit bike racing series around the world.
 So, if you are specifically into pit bike racing then this would be perfect for you.

 Well!
 Safety depends on your experience as a rider and your willingness to follow the rules of bike riding.
 If you know every nook and cranny of your bike, you are good to go.
 It doesn’t really matter if you are riding a pit bike or a dirt bike.
 Proper practice and experience are all that matters.

 So, in short, pit bike vs dirt bike, which one’s better?
 And the answer is, none.
-They both have their uses.
+They both have their uses and the preferred size.
 Your preference is the only thing that matters.
 I hope this article helped you out.
 I’ve tried my best to explain their uses, pros, and cons.
 Now, it’s up to you to determine which one is the best for you.